-The Diploma of Community Services is the recognised qualification to work in a number roles in the Community Services industry.
+The Diploma of Community Services is the recognised qualification to work in a number of roles in the Community Services industry.

 Make a real difference in the community, working to improve people's lives.
 Learn from industry-qualified, experienced trainers, and undertake a work placement through our partnerships with local community services.

-You'll gain skills in coordinating and delivering services to individuals, groups, and communities.
+Students will gain skills in coordinating and delivering services to individuals, groups, and communities.

 Studying during COVID-19 Restrictions